AndreGleichner/UniversalModuleHost/README.md

 ### Process Mitigations
 Using quite some flags with UpdateProcThreadAttribute()
-* Inherit only dfined handles (currently only pipe)
+* Inherit only defined handles (currently only pipe)
 * ASLR: High entropy, Bottom up
 * DEP:
 * Control flow guard